No. 1 UCLA hosts Markowski and Nebraska - WTOP News

 Los Angeles; Sunday, 5 p.m.
 EST

-BOTTOM LINE: Nebraska takes on No. 1 UCLA after Alexis Markowski scored 20 points in Nebraska’s 72-61 loss to the Georgia Tech Yellow Jackets.
+BOTTOM LINE: Nebraska visits No. 1 UCLA after Alexis Markowski scored 20 points in Nebraska’s 72-61 loss to the Georgia Tech Yellow Jackets.

 The Bruins have gone 5-0 at home.
-UCLA is fifth in college basketball with 20.4 assists per game led by Elina Aarnisalo averaging 5.3.
+UCLA averages 20.4 assists per game to lead the Big Ten, paced by Elina Aarnisalo with 5.3.

 The Cornhuskers are 1-0 against Big Ten opponents.
-Nebraska is sixth in the Big Ten with 18.5 assists per game led by Callin Hake averaging 3.2.
+Nebraska is sixth in the Big Ten with 38.7 rebounds per game led by Markowski averaging 8.3.

-UCLA scores 82.8 points, 25.5 more per game than the 57.3 Nebraska allows.
-Nebraska has shot at a 46.6% clip from the field this season, 15.6 percentage points greater than the 31.0% shooting opponents of UCLA have averaged.
+UCLA’s average of 7.3 made 3-pointers per game this season is just 0.8 more made shots on average than the 6.5 per game Nebraska allows.
+Nebraska has shot at a 46.6% clip from the field this season, 15.6 percentage points above the 31.0% shooting opponents of UCLA have averaged.

+The Bruins and Cornhuskers meet Sunday for the first time in Big Ten play this season.

+TOP PERFORMERS: Aarnisalo is averaging 8.2 points and 5.3 assists for the Bruins.

 LAST 10 GAMES: Bruins: 10-0, averaging 84.7 points, 43.8 rebounds, 20.2 assists, 8.2 steals and 4.4 blocks per game while shooting 49.2% from the field.
 Their opponents have averaged 48.6 points per game.